 We saw visited two different neighbourhoods, so saw two different sides of Berlin.
 We began the tour in the Mitte, which is the ‘centre’ of Berlin, filled with shops and restaurants, and some hidden pretty courtyards.
 Gradually we moved into the Prenzlauer district, which is much more residential, but still with fabulous restaurants and bars.

 We ended the tour around 20 minutes’ walk from where we started, which was great for me as it was just around the corner from my hostel.
-For the others, Sam directed them to where they wanted to go, but as it was only 20 minutes’ walk, or two u-bahn metro stops it wasn’t an issue, but something to bear in mind if you have tired children with you.
+For the others, Sam directed them to where they wanted to go, but as it was only 20 minutes’ walk, or two u-bahn metro stops it wasn’t an issue, but something to bear in mind if you are in Berlin with kids as they be tired by now.

 What I loved about Bite Berlin Food Tours